thinhtran3588/thinhtran3588.github.io/_posts/2021-06-13-what-i-ve-learned-from-technical-analysis.md.md

 3. `The Minor Trend`: Daily fluctuations correspond to chaotic daily market movements which may last from a couple of hours to several days.
 These fluctuations are chaotic and thus they are unpredictable.

-### Confirmation

-The Dow Theory aims to signal changes in the primary market direction, and in order to achieve that mission, it uses two popular stock-market averages, DJIA (Dow Jones Industrial) and DJTA (Dow Jones Transportation).
+**Confirmation**: The Dow Theory aims to signal changes in the primary market direction, and in order to achieve that mission, it uses two popular stock-market averages, DJIA (Dow Jones Industrial) and DJTA (Dow Jones Transportation).

 - If one of these two indices changes its master trend, then this movement is evaluated as a secondary trend.